Structural constraints to compare phenomenal experience: The partial ordered experiential structure

-In summary, the main consequence of our assumptions, the multilayer poset structure and definition \ref{deforder} (exemplified by examples \ref{example_chains} and \ref{example3}), is that experiential comparison requires a distinction between interacting layers that allow comparison within them, i.e. different levels on the chain of possibilities, and interacting layers that do not, i.e. configurations at the same level on the chain of possibilities.
+In summary, the main consequence of our assumptions, the poset of experiential layers and definition \ref{deforder} (exemplified by examples \ref{example_chains} and \ref{example3}), is that experiential comparison requires a distinction between interacting layers that allow comparison within them, i.e. different levels on the chain of possibilities, and interacting layers that do not, i.e. configurations at the same level on the chain of possibilities.
 In other words, levels of consciousness are comparable (by counting the appearance of $\odot$) while phenomenal contents at the same level are not.

 This mathematical conclusion imposes a space of possible experiences and allows flows and trajectories among them.
-Future works may instantiate specific examples using phenomenological and/or biological data to study further consequences of the model.
+Case by case, this structure can be stated using inputs from phenomenological and/or biological data to study further consequences of phenomenological investigations.